 Mix 200ml buttermilk, 150ml oil, 2 tsp vanilla extract, 100ml water and 15ml food colouring in a jug.
 Add 2 eggs and whisk until smooth.
 Pour the wet ingredients into the dry and whisk until well combined.
 Pour the cake mixture evenly into the two tins, and bake for 25-30 mins, or until risen and a skewer inserted into the centre comes out clean.
 Cool in the tins for 10 mins, then turn out onto a wire rack, peel off the baking parchment and leave to cool.

 Repeat steps 1 and 2, so that you have four sponge cakes in total.
 These sponges can be made up to three days ahead and will stay moist if wrapped in cling film, or you can wrap well and freeze for up to two months.

 To make the icing, put the butter in a large bowl and sieve in half the icing sugar.
 Roughly mash together with a spatula, then whizz with a hand mixer until smooth.
-Add the cream cheese and vanilla, sieve in the remaining icing sugar, mash together again, then blend once more with the hand mixer.
+Add the soft cheese and vanilla, sieve in the remaining icing sugar, mash together again, then blend once more with the hand mixer.

-To assemble the cake, stick one of your sponges to a cake stand or board with a little of the cream cheese icing.
+To assemble the cake, stick one of your sponges to a cake stand or board with a little of the soft cheese icing.
 Use roughly half the icing to stack the remaining cakes on top, spreading a generous amount between each layer.
 Pile the remaining icing on top of the assembled cake, and use a palette knife to ease it over the edges, covering the entire surface of the cake.
 Tidy the plate with a piece of kitchen paper.
 Store leftovers in the fridge for up to 2 days, but bring back to room temperature for an hour or so before eating.

 This recipe was refreshed in July 2018 based on user feedback.
 For the original recipe, see our beetroot cake.